 Prior to the Structural Adjustment Programme (SAP), cocoa marketing was carried out by the erstwhile highly regulated Commodity Marketing Boards, which was known to pay farmers far less than the export price of cocoa.
 This situation affected cocoa production and export in the past as it served as a disincentive to investment in cocoa production.
-Even after the abolition of the Marketing Boards structure, cocoa production has still not been better as is evident in the declining production trend reported in previous studies [6].
-One of the possible reasons for this may be the nature of investment in cocoa production, as to whether the returns from cocoa are not being threatened by such factors as rising costs of production, price instability, differences in management systems and perhaps declining productivity due to ageing trees [7].
+Even after the abolition of the Marketing Boards structure, cocoa production has still not been better as is evident in the declining production trend reported in previous studies [11].
+One of the possible reasons for this may be the nature of investment in cocoa production, as to whether the returns from cocoa are not being threatened by such factors as rising costs of production, price instability, differences in management systems and perhaps declining productivity due to ageing trees [12].
+Moreover, poor marketing infrastructure, low productivity, poor quality of local produce, and low efficiency are the main problems facing the enterprise [4].
 Generally, beyond this, information on how the different inputs affect costs and returns has scarcely been documented.
 Although the cocoa production sector holds an important position on economic development in Nigeria, systematic studies have not been conducted on cost-benefit analysis of cocoa production in the study area.
-The study attempted to bridge this gap and add to the body of knowledge on the cost and return benefit of cocoa production in Nigeria with emphasis on the subject theme and area.
+The study attempted to bridge this gap and add to the body of knowledge on the cost and return benefit of cocoa production in Nigeria, emphasising the subject theme and area.
 More so, the findings of this study will not only depict the cost of cocoa production but will also be a guide for policymakers to effectively plan for the growth and development of the cocoa industry through the formulation of effective policies.

 Thus, this study investigated the cost-benefit of cocoa production in Idanre Local Government Area of Ondo State, Nigeria.
-The specific objectives of the study were to; describe the socio-economic characteristics of cocoa farmers in the study area; determine the cost-benefit of cocoa production in the study area; examine the factors affecting the revenue of cocoa farmers in the study area, and identify the main constraints facing cocoa farmers in the study area.
+The specific objectives of the study are to:

+i. describe the socio-economic characteristics of cocoa farmers in the study area;

+ii. determine the cost-benefit of cocoa production in the study area;

+iii. examine the factors affecting the revenue of cocoa farmers in the study area; and iv. identify the main constraints facing cocoa farmers in the study area.